 The bulk fuel tanks are filled during barge season on an annual basis.
 During the period of re-filling there is the greatest risk of over-filling.
 Through regular visual inspections, inventory control and monitored fuel transfer, the risk is significantly reduced.
-The fuel transfer from ship to shore is detailed in the Oil Pollution Emergency Plan and Oil Pollution Prevention Plan (OPEP/OPPP) and the Product Transfer Area Assessment - Baker Lake Oil Handling Facility found in Spill Contingency Plan Appendix.
-In the case of a spill, the spill contingency plan and the OPEP/OPPP will be followed.
+The fuel transfer from ship to shore is detailed in the Oil Pollution Emergency Plan (OPEP) and the Product Transfer Area Assessment - Baker Lake Oil Handling Facility.
+In the case of a spill, the spill contingency plan will be followed.